 - Are hemp-derived products or CBD usage detected on drug tests?
 It may be detected but only because of the presence of THC in the allowed limits.
 CBD as such can’t be detected on drug tests.

-The correct answer to the question does CBD show up on a drug test is as follows.
+The correct answer to the question does CBD show up on drug tests is as follows.
 CBD cannot be detected with a drug test as it is a legal substance.
 Looking for CBD in your blood or urine is like looking for traces of vitamin C in it.
 You have the right to use both the first and the second, so such testing does not make sense.

 Can You Fail a Drug Test Because of CBD?